fangpenlin/eth2-validator-helm/README.md

 Lighthouse Beacon provides Beacon Chain service.

-The configuration of OpenEthereum component is all under `beacon` key.
+The configuration of geth component is all under `beacon` key.

 | Key                         | Usage                                               |
 | --------------------------- | --------------------------------------------------- |